CortexDeveloper/ecs-messages/README.md

 There are a lot of reasons to implement UI logic via *Object Oriented Design*.<br/>
 So we need somehow connect our ECS gameplay parts and interface elements.<br/>
-For example communication between UI layer(buttons, swipe gesture) and ECS gameplay logic(start match by click, pause game).<br/>
+For example start match by clicking button or react somehow when swiping up on mobile phone.<br/>

 ![UI magic](documentation/images/use_case_ui.png)

-### ECS Gameplay logic with Non-Gameplay logic
+### Gameplay and Non-Gameplay/Meta Game

 It also OK for communication between ECS Systems without carying about entities-messages creation and deleting.<br/>
-Or classic architecture aproach interaction with high performance parts implemented with ECS pattern.<br/>
 As example we can talk about achivements.
-Our player suddendly met "Game Over" window but game designer wants to give you achivement as reward.
+Player lost match but game designer wants to give him achivement as reward.
 Naive people...<br/>
 So, *CharacterDeathSystem* just post message that available only for **one frame** via service API and hopes that *AchievementsListenerSystem* will react somehow to this sad news.<br/>

+Another good example is analytics.
+Tracking mechanisms can be built with messaging system.<br/>

 ![Achiements happens..](documentation/images/use_case_achievement.png)